KevinWang94/KevinWang94.github.io/_posts/2017-11-09-EasterIsland2.md

 Before heading back, we stopped by the grocery store for some snacks for Easter Island.
 Food on the island is (understandably) incredibly pricey, so we'd be told to stock up with snacks beforehand.
-So, rice cakes and peanut butter it was!
-A wonderful throwback to traveling across Europe.
-We weren't able to buy any jam, because it's mysteriously sold in bags?
+Yay for rice cakes and peanut butter, a wonderful throwback to traveling across Europe.
+Sadly we weren't able to buy any jam, because it's mysteriously sold in bags?

 ![](XX)